-The Bahamas' overall regulatory environment is relatively well institutionalized but lacks efficiency.
+The Bahamas' overall regulatory environment is well institutionalized and relatively efficient.
 The country's business freedom score is above the world average; its labor freedom score is above the world average; and its monetary freedom score is above the world average.

-The trade-weighted average tariff rate is 17.7 percent, and nontariff measures further impede trade flows.
+The trade-weighted average tariff rate is 18 percent, and nontariff measures further impede trade flows.
 New foreign investment is subject to a lengthy review process.
 The financial sector is fairly competitive and the second most important contributor to the economy.